scarletstudio/scarletstudio.github.io/_blog/guide-roles.md

 ---
 layout: blog
 title: Finding Relevant Roles
-permalink: /guide/finding-roles
+permalink: /guide/roles
 headers:
 - no_home
 - no_blog
 - jobsearch
+footer: jobsearch
 ---

-The first step of a job or internship search is finding relevant roles.
+Before you apply, you need to find relevant roles that match your interests.
 You can always come back to this step to look for new opportunities.

 ## Outline